September is the Start of Submission Season

 So many writers are procrastinators.
 When they see a submission calendar runs from September 1 to May 31, they put off sending in their work until that last day in May, figuring that will give them the most time to edit and perfect their work.
 Unfortunately, by the end of their submission cycle, most journals are already locked in on their choices.

-Here’s why.
-At the beginning of the submission period, readers sift the slush pile in search of anything worthwhile.
-The vast majority of submissions are mated with tiny little rejection slips and sent back home in their SASE’s.
+Here’s why: At the beginning of the submission period, readers sift the slush pile in search of anything worthwhile.
+Most submissions, unfortunately, are deemed unworthy and are then mated with boilerplate rejection notices that are sent back to the authors.
 But some go forward into a “Maybe” pile.
-These submissions are then passed on to a particular editor who will make the final decision or an editorial board that votes on which work makes it into the journal.
+These submissions are then passed on to a decision-making editor or an editorial board that votes on which work makes it into the journal.

-Regardless, as the pile of maybes grows larger, the culling process for submissions becomes less forgiving.
-Think about it: these readers and editors have already attached themselves to other stories and poems; to oust those submissions from their journal’s limited pages, another submission must strike them as significantly better.
-The same poem that earns a shrug and a quick trip back to its author in May might get forwarded to the poetry editor in September for possible inclusion.
+Regardless, as the pile of "maybes" grows larger, the culling process for submissions becomes less forgiving.
+Think about it: these readers and editors have already attached themselves to certain stories and poems; to oust those submissions from their journal’s limited pages, another submission must strike them as significantly better.
+The same poem that gets forwarded to the poetry editor in September might only earn a shrug from a first-line reader and a quick trip back to its author in May.

 And that means one thing for everyone wishing to see their works in perfect-bound splendor: The time to submit is now!